a-rahimi/infixlang/README.md

 (the answer is 12).

-But it got out of hand and became a programming language.
+But it got out of hand.

 # Features